 We looked for museums associated either financially or organizationally with a college or university.
 We included college museums of all types and missions, but considered only those college museums with permanent and sizable collections spanning more than one time or cultural period.
 Finally, we chose museums which have in their collections recognizable works of art or artifacts that successfully appeal to a variety of audiences, both student and otherwise.
-Out of hundreds of college museums in the United States, here are our 50 most impressive for 2017-2018.
+Out of hundreds of college museums in the United States, here are our 50 most impressive.

 Academy of Natural Sciences of Drexel University

 Like dinosaurs?
 Then you’ll love Drexel University’s Academy of Natural Sciences.
 Located in Philadelphia, the Academy is home to Dinosaur Hall, where visitors are invited to walk among fully constructed dinosaur skeletons (including a T-Rex!).
 Younger guests can even play the part of paleontologist and dig for dinosaur bones in The Big Dig exhibit.
 But dinosaurs aren’t the Academy’s only claim to fame.
 A tropical butterfly garden, Marveling at Mollusks, and What Eats What are just three examples of some of the other fascinating exhibits the Academy of Natural Sciences has to offer.